 4. Removal and Replacement.
 The members of the Committee may be removed or replaced, and any vacancies on the Committee shall be filled, by the Board upon the recommendation of the Corporate Governance and Nominating Committee.

 1. Meetings.
 Committee meetings are generally held pursuant to a pre-determined schedule, with additional meetings scheduled as necessary.
 The length of Committee meetings, and the time devoted to each item on a meeting agenda, depends upon the number and the nature of the items to be discussed at the meeting.
 In general, directors who are not Committee members may attend meetings of the Committee, except when the Chair of the Committee determines otherwise.
-The Committee shall meet separately, periodically (but at least annually), with management, the chief accounting officer or controller, the internal auditors and the independent registered public accountant.
-The Committee shall meet separately with the General Counsel of the Company when deemed appropriate by the Chair of the Committee.
-In addition, the Committee may, if it deems necessary or appropriate, meet separately with the independent registered public accountant at any meeting of the Committee at which the independent registered public accountant is present.
-Minutes of the meetings of the Committee shall be maintained.
+The Committee shall periodically meet in executive session without management.
+Minutes will be kept for each meeting of the Committee.

 2. Quorum.
-The Chair of the Committee and one other member of the Committee constitue a quorum of the Committee.
-The Chair of the Committee and one other member of the Committee in attendance at a meeting, where a quorum is present, is empowered to act on behalf of the Committee, except as may be provided otherwise in this Charter.
+A majority of the total number of members constitutes a quorum of the Committee.
+A majority of the members of the Committee in attendance at a meeting, where a quorum is present, is empowered to act on behalf of the Committee, except as may be provided otherwise in this Charter.
 The Committee may delegate any of its responsibilities, as it deems appropriate, to a subcommittee composed of one or more members.

 3. Agenda.
-The Chair of the Committee shall develop and set the Committee's agenda, in consultation with other members of the Committee and the Board and senior management.
-Each member of the Board and members of senior management are free to suggest the inclusion of items on the agenda.
-The agenda and information concerning the business to be conducted at each Committee meeting shall, to the extent practical, be communicated to the members of the Committee sufficiently in advance of each meeting to permit meaningful review.
+The Chair of the Committee shall develop and set the Committee's agenda, in consultation with other members of the Committee, the Board and management.
+Each member of the Board and members of management are free to suggest the inclusion of items on the agenda.
+The agenda and information concerning the business to be conducted at each Committee meeting shall, to the extent practical, be provided to the members of the Committee sufficiently in advance of each meeting to permit meaningful review.

 7. Assessment of Charter.
 The Committee shall review this Charter annually and recommend to the Board any improvements to this Charter that the Committee deems necessary or desirable.